 First, soybean oil is one of the single-most unhealthy foods in the food chain today.

 In fact, in recent studies, soybean oil has been called “more obesogenic than fructose” (42).

 Additionally, all unfermented soybean products contain a variety of anti-nutrients.

-Soy contains phytoestrogens, which are naturally occurring plant compounds.
-Lifetime exposure to estrogens raises the risk of malignancies developing.
+Soy also contains phytoestrogens, which are naturally occurring plant compounds.

 Another negative point to consider is that soy is one of the most glyphosate-contaminated crops and tends to contain high residues.